bvergara87/blueprint-takehome-2/README.md

    - Containerize application using Docker (used in Fly.io deployment here but a full Docker container implentation would be better for prod)

 6. **Testing & Deployment**:

    - Add comprehensive test coverage with unit, integration, and end-to-end tests
    - Develop a full CI/CD pipeline to prevent manual deployment bypassing the test suite.

+7. **UI**:

+   - Use a modern UI component framework like Shadcn Components instead of Styled Components

 ## Database Discussion